Working with the RAD Manager

 Note

-Only parameters that meet the limitations and prerequisites for RAD are shown in the Add Parameter Group window.
+Only parameters that meet the limitations and prerequisites for RAD are shown in the Add Single Group window.

 Optionally, select different options for the relational anomaly group.

-If you have selected a table parameter, specify the display key of the parameter instance under Display key filter.
+Select the parameters.
+If you select a table parameter, specify the display key of the parameter instance under Display key filter.

 Note

 This will open a window where you can change the group name, add or remove parameters, and modify group options.
-For more details, refer to Adding a single group.
+For more details, refer to Adding a single group and Adding a shared model group.

 Removing a relational anomaly parameter group

 When a group is removed, it will no longer be monitored by RAD.
-From DataMiner 10.5.6/10.6.0 onwards, all active suggestion events linked to the group will automatically be cleared.
+All active suggestion events linked to the group will automatically be cleared.